adhallaj/ASC-Transcriptome/README.md

 To reduce redundancy in the transcriptome, CD-HIT is executed on the transcriptome.fasta file.

-# 5. Annotating Transcriptome with BlastX
+# 5. Annotating Transcriptome with BLASTX

 The database sequences for annotation were retreived from http://useast.ensembl.org/biomart/martview/ via the following steps: